Iretha/design-patterns/src/com/smdev/structural/adapter/README.md

 # The Adapter Design Pattern

 The Adapter Design Pattern is designed to make two incompatible types compatible without changing their existing code.
 {: .fs-6 .fw-300 }

 ---

 The Adapter Design Pattern is also known as "Wrapper".
+It simply wraps things.

 ## What problems does it solve?
 To make two incompatible types compatible by converting one interface into another.
+The intention here is not to add/ remove/ modify behavior, but to adapt the existing one.

 There are two types of adapters (two approaches):
 - Class Adapter - uses inheritance and extends the source object